How long has Nursing Assistant Training Institute been in business?

 When are clinicals scheduled?

 We will meet with you individually to schedule your clinical during the early part of your training.
 Clinicals are scheduled at a state approved facility with one of our clinical instructors.
-Clinical schedules consist of 5 days that are 8 hour shifts.
+Clinical schedules consist of 5 days that are 8 hour shifts, plus one day follow up at the school that is 5 hours.
 The morning shift is 6:00 or 6:30 until 2:30 or 3:00 in the afternoon.
 The evening clinicals are from 2:00 or 2:30 until 10:30 or 11:00pm.
 The days may be 5 consecutive days, or split over a period of 2 weeks.
 Occasionally we offer clinicals that are just on the weekends.
 Clinicals will start after you successfully complete the classroom portion of training.

 Do you have job placement?